Andreas272/Projekt-1-semester/README.md

 User manuel:

 Step 1.
+Choose a data file to be used, if my_data.txt is chosen a unit have to be picked.

+Step 2.
 Input the wanted starting location.

-Step 2.
+Step 3.
 Input the wanted end location.

-Step 3.
+Step 4.
 Watch the magic happen ;)

 Step 4.
 Make the Choice,
 0 = Exit program,
 1 = Rerun fastest route cal,
 2 = Change route,
 3 = print array.

 Information on datafiles: